Mouflon23/NerdMiner_v2/README.md

-# NerdSoloMiner
+# NerdSoloMiner for Pico

-**The NerdSoloMiner v2**
+## The NerdSoloMiner for Pico

-This is a **free and open source project** that let you try to reach a bitcoin block with a small piece of hardware.
+This is a **free and open source project** that let you try to reach a bitcoin block with a Raspberry Pi.

 The main aim of this project is to let you **learn more about minery** and to have a beautiful piece of hardware in your desktop.